ValtteriBotsat/.github/profile/README.md

 The project is inspired by traditional CanSat competitions but with our own twist - using a water-powered bottle rocket as the launch vehicle.
 This makes the project more accessible and fun while still providing valuable learning opportunities in rocketry, electronics, and data analysis.

-Checkout https://www.k-si.com/projects/botsat/ for more information!
+Check out our [project page](https://www.k-si.com/projects/botsat/) for more information!